|Nutrition Facts (per serving)|

-Instead of a white cake mix, the pictured cake was made with a yellow cake mix.
-The cake came out moist and flavorful.
-Toasting the pecans and the garnishing coconut for the topping gave the cake additional coconut flavor and crunch, and added some nice color.
+Instead of a white cake mix, you can also use yellow cake mix and the cake will come out moist and flavorful.
+Toasting the pecans and the garnishing coconut for the topping gives the cake additional coconut flavor and crunch and adds some nice color.

 Some recipes call for the second 1/2 cup of pecans to be sprinkled over the top of the frosting.
 Feel free to do it that way.
 If you're looking for a coconut cake with a difference, this is a great option.

-- 2 packages (3 ounces each) instant pistachio pudding, divided
+2 (3-ounce) packages instant pistachio pudding mix, divided

 Heat the oven to 350 F.